 The other kind of light is translated from the Greek word phós (φῶς) (e.g., John 8:12) as light.
 In the Old Testament, life is manifested in visible form as light.
 The pillar of cloud and pillar of fire in the Old Testament are visible manifestations of the living God.
 These two pillars foreshadow the true light of the world to come, Christ.

 Light in the New Testament refers to Christ, the source and sustainer of life.
 Christ is the only source of illumination concerning spiritual matters and salvation in the dark world.
 He proclaims the light of the gospel message to all who will hear.
 This light is God’s life in Christ Jesus.
-The light of the world is Christ Himself, manifested in the world by the preaching of the gospel by the living Word of God, the logos―Christ Himself―as well as in the written Word containing the revelation of the gospel message.
+The light of the world is Christ Himself, manifested in the world by preaching the gospel by the living Word of God, the logos―Christ Himself―as well as in the written Word containing the revelation of the gospel message.

 I AM THE LIGHT OF THE WORLD